 Instead, keep your phone and cameras put away and really just immerse yourself in the experience.
 You’ll be able to get some great photos of the exterior and find what you need of the inside on their website.
 But you won’t be able to get back the experience of touring her secret annex.

 If your travels are also taking you to Germany, be sure to visit Dachau Concentration Camp outside Munich for a life-changing experience.
-You can read my complete guide to visiting in that link.

-7. Leave the big bags at the hotel
+7. Leave big bags at your hotel

 As you’ve probably figured out, the theme of this post is “Don’t do anything that will jeopardize getting inside the Anne Frank House.”
 And here’s another: don’t bring anything bigger than the size of a standard sheet of paper with you.